Back to Part One – Introduction

 - What technologies, tools, and resources are available to achieve success?
 Are they confirmed and truly available?

-3 – Define our Baselines and then Measure
+3 – Define Baselines and Measure

 Think about why you are powering up a new talent attraction strategy in the first place.
 Answer the following questions to establish your baselines and define your right set of measurements: